Lady Catherine Sydney Windsor1

 Last Edited=13 Apr 2002

-Sir John Wiltshire married Blanche Mowbray, daughter of John de Mowbray, 3rd Lord Mowbray and Lady Joan Plantagenet.1
+Sir John Wiltshire married Blanche de Mowbray, daughter of John de Mowbray, 3rd Lord Mowbray and Lady Joan Plantagenet.1

 Citations

-- [S11] Alison Weir, Britain's Royal Family: A Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 78.
-Hereinafter cited as Britain's Royal Family.
+1. [S11] Alison Weir, Britain's Royal Families: The Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 78.
+Hereinafter cited as Britain's Royal Families.

-Eleanor Mowbray1
+Eleanor de Mowbray1

 F, #106888, d. before 18 June 1387

-Eleanor Mowbray was the daughter of John de Mowbray, 3rd Lord Mowbray and Lady Joan Plantagenet.1 She married, firstly, Roger la Warre, 3rd Lord la Warre, son of John la Warre and Margaret de Holand.1 She married, secondly, Sir Lewis de Clifford, son of Robert de Clifford, 3rd Lord Clifford, before 12 February 1372/73.2 She died before 18 June 1387.2
+Eleanor de Mowbray was the daughter of John de Mowbray, 3rd Lord Mowbray and Lady Joan Plantagenet.1 She married, firstly, Roger la Warre, 3rd Lord la Warre, son of John la Warre and Margaret de Holand.1 She married, secondly, Sir Lewis de Clifford, son of Robert de Clifford, 3rd Lord Clifford, before 12 February 1372/73.2 She died before 18 June 1387.2

 Citations

-- [S11] Alison Weir, Britain's Royal Family: A Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 78.
-Hereinafter cited as Britain's Royal Family.
+1. [S11] Alison Weir, Britain's Royal Families: The Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 78.
+Hereinafter cited as Britain's Royal Families.

 Roger la Warre, 3rd Lord la Warre1